JPMorgan shareholders vote disapproval of CEO Dimon's special payout - NewsBreak

 The board prevailed in its recommendations on all other issues.
 All directors, including Dimon, were re-elected with more than 92% of the votes cast, according to preliminary figures.

-Two shareholder proposals on fossil fuel financing received only 11% and 15% of votes cast, consistent with weak support recently for initiatives at Bank of America, Citigroup and Wells Fargo, as well as at big oil companies.
+Two shareholder proposals on fossil fuel financing received only 11% and 15% of votes cast, consistent with weak support recently for initiatives at Bank of America (BAC.N), Citigroup (C.N) and Wells Fargo (WFC.N), as well as at big oil companies. read more

+Reporting by David Henry in New York.
+Additional reporting by Noor Zainab Hussain in Bangalore.
+Editing by Nick Zieminski and Chris Reese